CHIME: A Case for Efficient Long-Context Attention-FC Disaggregated Inference with DIMM-PIM: Evaluation

 We evaluate the end-to-end throughput for each LLM model and workload using various baselines.
 For each evaluation, we randomly select and execute 1,000 requests from the traces.
 We measure the overall throughput by dividing the total number of output tokens by the total execution time.

-\myparagraph{Throughput with real-world traces.} Fig.~\ref{figs:eval-end-to-end-throughput} presents the normalized throughput of \sys compared with four baselines.
-The results show that \sys achieves the highest throughput over all baselines with various settings.
-Specifically, \sys achieves up to 6.1$\times$ higher throughput than the HBM-PIM baseline, 5.0$\times$ than the GPU-only baseline, and 9.2$\times$ higher than R-PIM baseline.
+\myparagraph{Throughput with real-world traces.} Fig.~\ref{figs:eval-end-to-end-throughput}-a,b,c presents the normalized throughput of \sys compared with \REVISE{five} baselines.
+The results show that \sys achieves the highest throughput over all baselines with various settings, up to 5.15$\times$ higher throughput than the HBM-PIM baseline, \REVISE{3.45$\times$ than the HBM-PIM-EXT baseline}, 3.94$\times$ than the GPU-only baseline, and 7.21$\times$ higher than R-PIM baseline.
 These improvements are attributed to the following reasons.
 First, \sys achieves much larger batch sizes compared to the HBM-based baselines.
-For example, for GPT-175B, \sys has 2 TB of memory on the host memory for KV cache storage, while GPUs have only about 310 GB of memory in total after deploying the model.
-Second, \sys enables parallel execution of prefilling and decoding.
-In contrast, the HBM-PIM baseline suffers from PIM bubbles if prefilling requests are added to a batch.
-Third, the CPU offloading baseline suffers from a performance bottleneck due to the limited channel bandwidth.
-Finally, compared with R-PIM, \sys achieves fewer bubbles on both devices and offers about 8$\times$ bandwidth with bank-level PIM.
+For example, for GPT-175B, \sys has 2 TB of memory on the host memory for KV cache storage, while GPU and HBM-PIM baselines have only about 310 GB of memory in total after deploying the model, \REVISE{and HBM-PIM-EXT has only 320GB of memory under the same cost budget.} Second, the CPU and R-PIM baselines suffer from the limited bandwidth.
+For example, \sys offers about 8$\times$ the bandwidth of R-PIM with bank-level PUs.

-We observe that HBM-PIM's sub-batch strategy demonstrates promising efficiency in bubble reduction, though our analysis reveals certain limitations when processing Dolphin trace on OPT-66B.
-It faces challenges in efficiently utilizing GPU resources when handling inherently small batch sizes, potentially leading to GPU-side execution bottlenecks that may result in performance below conventional GPU-only implementations.
-On the contrary, \sys achieves considerable merit with much larger and more balanced sub-batches, resulting in significant throughput improvements.
+We observe that HBM-PIM's sub-batch method demonstrates promising efficiency in achieving high throughput with enhanced parallelism, though our analysis reveals certain limitations when processing Dolphin trace on OPT-66B.
+Dividing a batch into sub-batches results in smaller batch sizes, leading to severe GPU underutilization and performance below that of the conventional GPU-only implementation.
+On the contrary, \sys benefits from much larger batch sizes and thus achieves higher throughput.

+\myparagraph{Performance improvement breakdown.} \REVISE{ We analyze the sources of performance improvement compared with the GPU and HBM-PIM baselines.
+Fig.\ref{figs:eval-breakdown} shows the throughput, average batch size (the sum of two sub-batches), and average latency per batch from our end-to-end evaluation.
+Compared with GPU and HBM-PIM, \sys increases the batch size by 6.6$\times$, while the latency per batch increases by only $2.2\times$.
+This indicates that the throughput improvement of \sys primarily stems from the increased batch size and the corresponding improvement in GPU utilization. }

+\REVISE{ In addition, Fig.~\ref{figs:eval-breakdown} illustrates the trend of how batch size growth affects throughput.
+We manually limit the memory capacity available to \sys and measure the resulting performance.
+As the available memory gradually increases from 10\% to 100\%, the batch size scales linearly.
+However, since the latency per batch also increases, the rate of throughput improvement gradually diminishes.
+This observation is consistent with the analysis in Fig.~\ref{fig:intro-motiv}, which shows that the marginal benefit of increasing batch size on throughput decreases. }